-The Group is continuing the discussions with other lenders/banks to obtain the waiver and reset the covenants.
+The Group has met financial covenants in respect of the above banks and is continuing its discussions with other lenders / banks to obtain the waiver and reset the covenants.
+The loans from the other lenders / banks are included as current liabilities, where the waiver negotiations are ongoing.

-The Group has met all its loan repayment obligations under its financing facilities during the threemonth period ended 31 December 2015 and is expected to continue complying with its short-term repayment obligations as disclosed in Note 6 (a) and 6 (b) on the assumption that its negotiations with the remaining lenders to reset the relevant covenant are successful.
+The Group has met all its loan repayment obligations under its financing facilities during the period ended 31 March 2016 and is expected to continue complying with its short-term repayment obligations as disclosed in Note 6 (a) and 6 (b) on the assumption that its negotiations with the remaining lenders to reset the relevant covenants are successful.